nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Leena - Get to Level 5 - TurnRed Taurusoid
   - If Interrupted and Leena or Serge (and hp is below 120) are hit otherwise get back to getting to Level 5
     - Leena - Get to Level 4 - Cure Leena or Serge
-- Serge - Get to Level 2 - WeakMinded
+- Serge - Get to Level 2 - WeakMinded (1 - Genius if Leena has 18 Mag)
 - Glenn - Get to Level 4
 - Serge - Genius Leena
 - Leena - Get to Level 5 - Defend
+- Everyone - Defend
 - **IF TAURUSOID HASN'T DONE BACKDROP PRIOR TO THIS HAVE EVERYONE DEFEND UNTIL HE DOES HIS BACKDROP.
 DO NOT MAGNIFY UNTIL HE DOES.
 A CHARACTER WILL DIE IF YOU DO NOT FOLLOW THIS**
 - If Leena Dies
   - Serge - Get to Level 4 - Revive
   - Everyone - Defend for Chokeslam
 - Glenn - Magnify
-- Leena - Aquaball
+- Leena - AquaBall
-- Serge - Aquabeam
+- Serge - AquaBall (TurnBlue Leena if 16-17 Mag, AquaBall if you skipped WeakMinded)
-- Glenn - 1 - Aquabeam (TurnBlue anyone not Taurosoid, if Leena is at Mag 15 - 17)
+- Glenn - 1 - AquaBeam (TurnBlue anyone not Taurosoid, if Leena is at Mag 15 - 17)
 - Leena - Get back to Level 5 (repeat with serge if you miss and lose stamina) - FrogPrince
 - Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**